richardhu2013/hometrack/README.md

 ## Test
 ### With nodeunit to test
-Run `./q.sh rest_hometrack_test.js`, which will read testfiles/request.json as json data sent to server and get response of filtered homes.
+Run `./q.sh rest_hometrack_test.js`, which will read testfiles/request.json and testfiles/wronerequest.json as json data sent to server and get response of filtered ones.

 To test REST API in different URL, simply change host to your one in rest_hometrack_test.js.

 ### With curl to test
-curl -vX POST http://xxxx:8888/hometrack -d @testfiles/request.json --header "Content-Type: application/json"
+curl -vX POST http://URL:8888/hometrack -d @testfiles/request.json --header "Content-Type: application/json"

-curl -vX POST http://xxxx:8888/hometrack -d "{dd:sdfsd}"  --header "Content-Type: application/json"
+curl -vX POST http://URL:8888/hometrack -d "{dd:sdfsd}"  --header "Content-Type: application/json"

 Note:
-The valid item should have all attribute defined in schema, if there is anyone with missing attribute, we will see the whole json data invalid.
+The valid item should have all attributes defined in schema, if there is item with missing attributes, the whole json data is regarded as invalid.

-In this design, if no items with workflow completed and type htv, it returns empty array.
+In this design, if no items with both workflow `completed` and type `htv`, it returns empty array.